ordina-jworks/ordina-jworks.github.io/_posts/2018-06-27-viroreact.md

 There is also a `ViroOrbitCamera` where the camera orbits around a certain position, always keeping it in view.

 [Lights](https://docs.viromedia.com/docs/3d-scene-lighting) are very important components in a scene.
-Without any light the user wouldn't see anything.
+Without any light, the user wouldn't see anything.
 Luckily a default light is provided when none is defined.
 We didn't need lights in our setup but if you want a more realistic or visually stunning experience, I highly recommend you to look into the different lights in the [documentation](https://docs.viromedia.com/v2.6.1/docs/3d-scene-lighting).